simon-ritchie/apysc/docs_src/source/easing_enum.md

 ## What difference between the ease-in, ease-out, and ease-in-out

-- Ease-in will start with slow speed, and stop with fast speed.
+- Ease-in starts with slow speed and stops with fast speed.
-- Ease-out will start with fast speed, and stop with slow speed.
+- Ease-out starts with fast speed and stops with slow speed.
-- Ease-in-out will start and stop with slow speed, and it gets faster on the way.
+- Ease-in-out starts and stops with slow speed, and it gets faster on the way.

-The following example will show the difference between the `EASE_IN_QUINT`, `EASE_OUT_QUINT`, and `EASE_IN_OUT_QUINT`.
+The following example shows the difference between the `EASE_IN_QUINT`\, `EASE_OUT_QUINT`\, and `EASE_IN_OUT_QUINT`\.

 <details>
 <summary>Display the code block:</summary>